-As I placed the rigid pen4 of my thought within the inkstand5 of my imagination, I tasted the bliss of Allah; and withdrawing, beheld Night and the Void like an hollow vortical shell6.
-But it was only Habib's podex6; and EL QAHAR would rather possess Habib's podex than the universe.
+As I placed the rigid pen of my thought within the20 inkstand of my imagination, I tasted the bliss of Allah21; and withdrawing, beheld Night and the Void like a hollow vortical shell.
+But it was only Habib's podex^{21, 23} and EL QAHAR would rather possess Habib's podex than the universe.